 Improved Product Quality

-The number of open bugs and production incidents is decreased significantly.
-This enhanced product quality, in turn, increases the level of customer satisfaction.
+The number of open bugs and production incidents decreases significantly.
+This enhances product quality, in turn, increases the level of customer satisfaction.